-Last week, a worker painting some siding on our house told me, a little too late as it turned out, that he had spotted a cardinal's nest with a little baby inside it, in a tree right outside my kitchen window.
+Last week, a worker painting some siding on our house told me, a little too late as it turned out, that he had spotted a cardinal’s nest with a little baby inside it, in the lilac bush outside my kitchen window.

 Delighted, I climbed on to the kitchen platform and hung precariously out the window to get a closer look the nest.
 But the baby was gone, most likely old enough to have flown away on its own.
 The little nest he had left behind looked a little sad but still really cute.